 - Never Trust a Trailer: While the movie has a lot of humor in it, the trailers make it seem like a slapstick comedy.

-- Non-Indicative Title: Despite the title being an inversion of the first book's title, that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.
+- Non-Indicative Title: Despite the title being an inversion of the first book's title ("Beezus and Ramona"), that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.

 - The Runaway: The attention seeking variety, Ramona tries to run away from home after getting into a fight with her family to "punish" them.
-She quickly comes back when her parents calmly lets her do so.
+She quickly comes back when her parents calmly let her do so.